dingxiong/dingxiong.github.io/_posts/2024-02-18-process-and-thread.md

 `read` will read from current offset and advance offset. `pread` takes a `offset` parameter and does not change current offset of the file.

+## Thread

+Let's talk about Linux first.
+When you search `pthread_create` in glibc repo, you will see two implementations.
+One is under `htl` folder, the other is under `nptl` folder.
+These two names represent LinuxThreads and Native POSIX Thread Library respectively.
+This [paper](http://comet.lehman.cuny.edu/jung/cmp426697/NPTL.pdf) is a must read to understand why NPTL replaces LinuxThreads.

+TODO: a section about futex. so I can fully understand how mutex is implemented.